theupshift/chrdev/posts/2020-07-18-Techniques-to-optimize-SEO-for-a-static-website-or-blog.md

 SEO is as important as a good [mailing-list](/subscribe/) to reach your (potential) audience.

-Over the past 10 years, I've made some mistakes and also took home some knowledge about SEO for [blogs](https://github.com/christian-fei/christian-fei.github.io) and [websites](https://productlistings.app/) and [landing pages](/learn-testing-nodejs-javascript/).
+Over the past 10 years, I've made some mistakes and also took home some knowledge about SEO for [blogs](https://github.com/christian-fei/christian-fei.github.io) and [websites](https://productlistings.app/).

 Below I've compiled a list of techniques and code-snippets that I personally use (hint: `view-source`) to improve for organic website traffic and SEO.